-Digital Applications and Responsibility prepares students to use technology in an effective and appropriate manner in school, in the job, or everyday life.
+Digital Applications and Responsibility II prepares students to use technology in an effective and appropriate manner in school, in the job, or everyday life.
 Students develop advanced skills related to work processing, spreadsheets, presentations, and communications software.
 Students learn what it means to be a good digital citizen and how to use technology, including social media, responsibly.
 Students expand their knowledge of how to use digital devices and software to build decision-making and problem-solving skills.

-- Grades 9-12

-- Prerequisite: Digital Applications & Responsibility I
+It is highly recommended that a student earn a C or above in Digital Applications & Responsibilities I in order for the student to have the best opportunity for class success.

 - An Elective Credit or Directed Elective Credit for the General, Core 40, Core 40 with Academic Honors, and Core 40 with Technical Honors diplomas

 - A Flex Credit course

 - A College and Career Pathway course

-- A one credit course
+- A two credit course